 Compact Write for Us

 Compacts first appeared in the early 1900s, when cosmetics were still not widely accepted.
-The earliest powder containers were frequently hidden inside accessories like hatpins, walking sticks, and jewellery.
+The earliest powder containers were frequently hidden inside accessories like hatpins, walking sticks, and jewelry.

 Compacts gained popularity as women started wearing makeup more frequently and spending more time outside the home.
 In 1923, the British company Stratton imported partially produced powder boxes from the US for assembling at its Birmingham facility.
 By the 1930s, however, it produced half of the compacts used by the UK cosmetics industry and was doing it from scratch.
 The company created self-opening inner lids to safeguard the powder and minimize fingernail damage 1948.
 By the 1960s, it was exporting to agents all over the world.